ashn-dot-dev/site/src/blog/wip-creating-cdoc-part-1.md

 While we are setting up boilerplate we might as well add a `Makefile` and `.clang-format` to the project directory.
-Neither of these files are strictly necessary, but I like having them even if our project consists of only one `.c` file.
+Neither is strictly necessary, but I like having them even if our project consists of only one `.c` file.
 A `Makefile` helps to standardize the build process for all users[\[1\]](#ft1), and a `.clang-format` will help future contributors follow consistent style guidelines with minimal effort.